Tolstoy Reads from His ‘Calendar of Wisdom’ in a Rare Recording Shortly Before His Death

 “I’m only interested in people engaged in a project of self-transformation,” Susan Sontag famously confessed in her collected meditations on love.
 And yet, one some level, in ways both resolute and subtle, almost all of us are on a constant quest to get better at life.

-Last week marked 129 years since Leo Tolstoly conceived of A Calendar of Wisdom — his Tumblr-like compendium of famous thoughts on the meaning of life, which took him twenty years to complete.
+In March of 1884, Leo Tolstoly (September 9, 1828–November 20, 1910) began what became his A Calendar of Wisdom: Daily Thoughts to Nourish the Soul, Written and Selected from the World’s Sacred Texts (public library) — a Tumblr-like compendium of notable ideas about the meaning of life, which took him twenty years to complete.
 In this rare audio from 1909, recorded four years after the book was finalized and a year before Tolstoy passed away, the beloved author reads a passage from the book that bespeaks that universal pursuit of self-improvement: